Intuitive Counselling: What It Means and What It Does Not

 A few quick questions

-Is intuitive counselling the same as psychic reading?
+Is intuitive counselling the same as a psychic reading?

 Do I need to believe in anything specific?

 No. You can bring curiosity, uncertainty or scepticism.
-The work stays grounded in what is useful, true and supportive for you.
+The work stays grounded in what is useful, true and supportive for you, and nothing is forced.

 Can intuitive counselling support anxiety or depression?

-It can support the deeper layers beneath anxiety, depression or feeling lost, while still keeping the work grounded and careful.
+It can support the deeper layers beneath anxiety, depression or feeling lost, while keeping the work grounded and careful.
+Christina does not diagnose or prescribe, and for any crisis please contact your GP, Lifeline on 13 11 14, or 000.